The Mark (1961 film): Reception

-Its subject matter made it controversial, and it was criticised for making the paedophilic protagonist too sympathetic.
-It also received favourable reviews for its treatment of a difficult subject and praise for the acting, writing and directing.
+The film's subject matter made it controversial, and it was criticised for making a pedophile too sympathetic.
+However, it also received favourable reviews for its treatment of a difficult subject and praise for the acting, writing and directing.
+Green said the film was highly regarded in Hollywood, as was his previous film, The Angry Silence (1960), and led to Hollywood offers such as Light in the Piazza (1962).